gverploeg/Recommender-Case-Study/pair.md

 ## Score

-For each user, our scoring metric will select the 5% of movies you thought would be most highly rated by that user.
+For each user, our scoring metric will select the 5% of jokes you thought would be most highly rated by that user.
 It then looks at the actual ratings (in the test data) that the user gave those movies.
 Your score is the average of those ratings.

-Thus, for an algorithm to score well, it only needs to identify which movies a user is likely to rate most highly (so the absolute accuracy of your ratings is less important than the rank ordering).
+Thus, for an algorithm to score well, it only needs to identify which jokes a user is likely to rate most highly (so the absolute accuracy of your ratings is less important than the rank ordering).

 As mentioned above, your submission should be in the same format as the sample submission file, and the only thing that will be changed is the ratings column.